Stories that resonate. Strategies that reach.

 SportsCenter.jpg

-Prior to ESPN, Steele covered the markets for Bloomberg Television, anchoring a morning business newscast that was broadcast to over 120 affiliates nationwide.
-She ultimately would become the the network’s first full-time sports reporter, with a focus on the business of the NFL, NBA, MLB and NHL.
-Before her time at Bloomberg, she was a correspondent for Forbes, launching the streaming video network, and was a regular contributor to Forbes’ business programming on Fox News Channel.
+Prior to ESPN, Michele anchored a morning business newscast at Bloomberg Television broadcast to over 120 affiliates nationwide, ultimately becoming the network's first full-time sports reporter covering the business of the NFL, NBA, MLB, and NHL.
+Before Bloomberg, she launched the streaming video network at Forbes and was a regular contributor to Forbes' business programming on Fox News Channel.
+Her journalism career began at First Business, the nationally syndicated business television show, where she traveled to India to produce a four-part series on Asia's third-largest economy.

-A native of the Second City, she is president of the Asian American Journalists Association Sports Task Force and a member of the Michael J. Fox Foundation for Parkinson’s Research professionals group.
-In 2019, she was recognized by ESPN with a Volunteer of the Year award for her work with Special Olympics and Unified Sports.
+A Chicago native, Michele holds a bachelor's in economics from the University of Illinois at Urbana-Champaign and a master's in journalism from Columbia University.
+She is president of the Asian American Journalists Association Sports Task Force and was recognized by ESPN with a Volunteer of the Year award for her work with Special Olympics and Unified Sports.